 - Review their naps and meals schedule, analyzing whether they are suitable for your child.

-- Ask about diaper changes, it’s important that little ones be changed often to avoid rashes.
+- Ask about diaper changes.
+Little ones must get changed often to avoid rashes.

-- What activities do they carry out during the day?
+- Ask about the activities they carry out during the day.
 They should be stimulating and developmentally appropriate for your little one.

 - Make sure that the environment is safe and suitable for your baby.

 - Ask if and how you can be in constant communication with the daycare and if they provide and are willing to listen to feedback.